7 Tips For Having Better Sex After Welcoming Your Newborn, Per Experts

 That said, sometimes not having as much sex as you’re used to (even if you don’t necessarily feel like it) can be disconcerting for a relationship.
 The following are some healthy mindset shifts on the matter, plus what you should know if you want to amp up your sex life post-newborn, per relationship experts.

-First, chill TF out.
+First, Chill TF Out

 Above all, it’s important to “give yourself grace and not worry about the amount of sex you’re having right after bringing a newborn home,” Lords says.
 Yes, you might miss it, but you may also not even think about it for a while because there’s just so much going on.
 And that’s fine!